healde/Excel-VBA/importation/README.md

 The distant workbook is so described by the M formula, and have to be the same as well as its location must be correct (of course).

 ## 🎨 Panel
 In this program, I purpose _one macro_ for each **method used**, as well as for usefull automated routine like showing or cleaning.
-I wrapped these auxiliary routine into one called `Management()`, in which I put in comment every routine out of interest for chosen tests.
+I wrapped some of these auxiliary routine into one called `Management`, in which you can desactivate routine that would be out of interest for chosen tests.
+The macro managing `Queries` is more like an agent trying to get right questions to the user, out of the current list.

 This is how I displayed them on my fluent ribbon
 <img width="1132" height="118" alt="Macro Ribbon" src="https://github.com/user-attachments/assets/11a9f03a-39bd-4d4f-9081-66b04b4a7e82" />